gonverissimo/gonverissimo/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=goncalofverissimo&color=bb0000)

 Hey!
-I’m Gonçalo Veríssimo, a tech enthusiast with a Bachelor's degree in Computer Science and Engineering.
+I’m Gonçalo Veríssimo and I have a Bachelor's degree in Computer Science and Engineering.

 - 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (ask me to have access)
 - 📚 Some projects I've done out of the degree: [projects](https://github.com/goncalofverissimo/projects)